Innovation is in our DNA

 - Introductions to industry leaders, academia, and economic development agencies

-- Recommendations of expert speakers to augment events
+- Recommendations of technical tours, lab visits, or expert speakers to augment events

 - Assistance in sourcing RFPs for conference placement